It is imperative that we build more homes in our rural areas. Failure to do so will undermine the future sustainability of our rural communities.

 ‘Rural Communities’, House of Commons Environment, Food and Rural Affairs Committee, Sixth Report of Session 2013-14, Volume 1 (16 July 2013)

-Cambridgeshire ACRE facilitates the Cambridgeshire Affordable Rural Housing Partnership on behalf of five Local Authorities and eleven Housing Associations.
+Cambridgeshire ACRE facilitates the Cambridgeshire Affordable Rural Housing Partnership on behalf of four Local Authorities and seven Housing Associations.
 The sole focus of this partnership is to build affordable homes for local people in rural communities.
 Affordable housing is simply defined as housing made available for either rent or shared ownership, based on evidence of need, to those unable to afford market prices.

 Small affordable housing developments can have a far reaching beneficial impact on rural communities.
 Each house has the potential to transform lives and collectively they can make the difference to the viability of key services such as the village school, shop or pub.